“O, be swift to love! Make haste to be kind.”

 ~I pray to remind my loved ones of their highest potential~

 Today’s post sourced from A Deep Breath of Life, by Alan Cohen, a favorite author.
+This cherished book brightens every one of my days.

 He writes, “Consider this book a hand to hold as you scale the mountain of your destiny.
 In just a few minutes each day, you can step back from your worldly activity and draw in a deep breath of spiritual renewal.”